-According to the Corporation for National and Community Service, 34.7 percent of Iowans volunteer.
-The Employer Volunteer Initiative is a new effort by Volunteer Iowa to increase that number through engagement with employers.
+According to AmeriCorps, 34.7 percent of Iowans volunteer.
+The Employer Volunteer Initiative is a targeted effort by Volunteer Iowa to increase that number through engagement with employers.
 We want to work with businesses to support employee volunteer programs and recognize employers already making a difference in Iowa.

 Why Should Employees Volunteer?

 Here’s what we know.
 We know that people are more likely to volunteer when asked.
 We know that it’s most effective to meet people where they already are to make that ask.
 From an engagement perspective, places of employment are perfect environments to encourage and support volunteering.Volunteering not only has a significant impact on meeting community needs, it also has an impact on business’ bottom line.